 Listening Skills requires the following:

-- Learning the difference in giving constructive suggestions without being critical
+• Learning the difference between giving constructive suggestions without being critical

 Thinking before you speak